R&D Tax Credit Awards Innovation

 The R&D Tax Credit Rewards Innovation – Find Out If Your Business Qualifies

-Designed to foster technological advancement, the federal Research and Development (R&D) Credit offers generous savings to taxpayers engaged in qualified research.
-Due to the complexity of its requirements, this lucrative incentive—which is now a permanent part of the tax code—is often underutilized by small and medium-sized businesses.
-At Capital Review Group, our team of professionals focuses on helping manufacturing, engineering, petroleum companies, energy companies, and architecture firms capture the benefits of the R&D Credit (§41).
+Designed to foster technological advancement, the federal Research and Development (R&D) Tax Credit offers generous savings to taxpayers engaged in qualified research.
+Due to the mistaken belief that only businesses engaged in high-tech or scientific research are eligible, this lucrative incentive—which is now a permanent part of the tax code—is often underutilized by small and medium-sized businesses.
+At Capital Review Group, our team of professionals focuses on helping manufacturing, engineering, petroleum companies, energy companies, architecture firms, and other eligible businesses capture the benefits of the R&D Credit (§41 of the tax code).

-To be considered qualified research, the activity must satisfy each prong of a four-part test:
+To be considered qualified research, an activity must satisfy each prong of a four-part test: